Search-based Testing of Simulink Models with Requirements Tables: Simulink, Requirements Tables, and Simulink Stateflow

-Engineers are using Requirements Tables (RTs)~\cite{ReqTableDocumentation} for specifying the requirements of the SC.
-RTs are directly embedded into the Simulink model.
-For example, the RT for the SC is embedded within the Simulink model in \Cref{fig:exampleModel}.
-RTs are Simulink components that have input and output signals.
-For example, the input of the RT from \Cref{fig:exampleModel} takes the steam flow rate ($\mathit{F\_s}$), the steam temperature ($\mathit{T\_s}$), and the steam pressure ($\mathit{P\_s}$) as inputs; its output is the difference in the flow rate ($\mathit{F\_diff}$).
-For example, the RT for the SC from \Cref{fig:exampleModel}\footnote{RT can be embedded into the Simulink model to facilitate the connection between requirements and design.} is detailed in \Cref{fig:exampleRT}.
-The RT from \Cref{fig:exampleRT} consists of three requirements associated with the indexes (identifiers) 1, 2, and 3: Each row of the table details one requirement for the SC.
-Requirements 1 and 3 are two requirements introduced for illustration purposes, while Requirement 2 represents the only requirement considered in the ARCH-COMP competition.
-The preconditions are conditions on the inputs of the model and the variable $t$ that encodes the simulation time.
-For example, the precondition for the requirements~1 and~2 from \Cref{fig:exampleRT} respectively assesses if the simulation time (t) is between $30$ and $35$ seconds (the boundary values $30$ and $35$ are included) and if the steam flow rate ($\mathit{F\_s}$) is greater than or equal to four.
-When the precondition of a requirement is satisfied, the condition specified by the postcondition should be satisfied.
+The preconditions are conditions on the inputs of the model and the variable $t$ used to encode the simulation time.
+For example, the precondition for the requirements~2 and~3 from \Cref{fig:exampleRT} respectively assesses if the simulation time (t) is between $30$ and $35$ seconds (the boundary values $30$ and $35$ are included) and if the steam flow rate ($\mathit{F\_s}$) is greater than or equal to four.
+When the precondition of a requirement is satisfied, the postcondition should be satisfied.
 For example, when the precondition of the second requirement is satisfied, the value of the steam pressure should be between $87$ and $87.5$ (the boundary values $87$ and $87.5$ are excluded).
-Note that several preconditions can be satisfied simultaneously forcing the satisfaction of the postcondition of the corresponding requirements.
-For example, for the RT from \Cref{fig:exampleRT} the postcondition of Requirement~1 should be always satisfied since the requirement comes with no precondition.
-The postconditions of Requirements~2 and 3 should be satisfied when the condition of the corresponding preconditions holds.
-Formally, preconditions and postconditions are represented by Boolean operators among expressions (i.e., $\logicalexpression_1 \oslash \logicalexpression_2$, with $\oslash \in \{\&, |\}$, and $\neg \logicalexpression$).
-For example, the postcondition $\mathit{T\_s} > 79~\&~\mathit{P\_s} <= 90.5$ is obtained by applying the Boolean operator \& to the expressions $\mathit{T\_s} > 79$ and $\mathit{P\_s} <= 90.5$.
-The atoms of the Boolean expressions are relational expressions between arithmetic expressions (i.e., $\term_1\oplus \term_2$ with $\oplus \in \{>, <, \leq, \geq, =,\not=\}$).
-For example, the atom $\mathit{T\_s} > 79$ of the postcondition $\mathit{T\_s} > 79~\&~\mathit{P\_s} <= 90.5$ relates two expressions respectively representing the variable $\mathit{T\_s}$ and the constant $79$.
-Even though this is not the case for our running example, each arithmetic expression can use arithmetic operators (i.e., $\term_1 \odot \term_2$ with $\odot \in \{+, -, *, /\}$).
-For example, the atom $2+\mathit{T\_s} > 79$ could be used as an atom for the postcondition.
+Preconditions \preconditions and postconditions \postconditions are logical expressions.
+The duration column~\cite{ReqTableDocumentationDuration} of the RT enables engineers to specify a duration for which the precondition should be satisfied before the postcondition is evaluated.
+For example, the RT from \Cref{fig:exampleRT} specifies that the precondition of Requirement~3 should be satisfied for at least five seconds before the system has to satisfy the postcondition on its output signals.
+The grammar from \Cref{fig:syntax} defines a requirement \requirement as an expression in the form $\preconditions[\durationcolumn] \Rightarrow \postconditions$ that relates a precondition \preconditions with a postcondition \postconditions.
+The optional duration column is encoded by the term \durationcolumn.
+The duration column expresses the time (in seconds) during which the precondition must be true before evaluating the rest of the requirement.{DurationColumn}{small_contribution_1}